elliotmangini/blog-agile-01/README.md

 Agile methodologies were established in 2001 and are used throughout the industry as a way of strategically managing software development.
 Agile is a set of methods and practices that facilitate iterative, flexible, and dynamic development.

+It was devoloped to deliver software faster which allows the team to react to the market more effectively and one of the defining features is that this faster pace of development allows the team to more effectively leverage their base of users.

+IMG OF COMPANIES THAT USE AGILE

-If you are a new developer with an understanding of Object Oriented programming, it's not so far of a stretch to say that Agile is sort of like modular task management.
+If you are a new developer with an understanding of Object Oriented programming, it's not so far of a stretch to say that the Agile strategy is sort of like modular task management.
 When you hear about self-organizing cross-functional teams, those are words associated with Agile.
 It's like organizing the work being done in the same way you approach functional programming.
 If you look at Agile like that a lot of these concepts are going to seem familiar.

 <h2>Making Changes Quickly</h2>